tommikaikkonen/redux-orm-primer/README.md

 ```

-`Model.reducer` receives four arguments: the model state, the current action, the Model class, and the current Redux-ORM Session instance.
+All Model reducers receive four arguments: the model state, the current action, the Model class, and the current Redux-ORM Session instance.
 You usually won't need the Session instance, but you can access and query other models through the Session instance (for example, you can access the Tag model through `session.Tag`), but modifying other model's data is not recommended nor supported.

 Redux-ORM enables you to be pretty expressive in your reducers and not worry about the low level stuff.
 All of the actions done during a session (`create`, `delete`, `add`, `set`, `update`, `remove`) record updates, which will be applied in the new state returned by `Todo.getNextState()`.